the-ethan-hunt/first-timers-guide/README.md

 ### Collaboration

 First-timers-guide will be thrilled to participate or collaborate with any society or group that promotes open-source anywhere in the world.
-We are currently(as of February 2018) collaborating with [Cluster Innovation Centre](https://www.ducic.ac.in/) for its Month of
-Code program.
 And we would be really happy to help you guys- anything for open-source!
+- We collaborated with [Cluster Innovation Centre](https://www.ducic.ac.in/) for its Month of Code program in February 2018

 For collaborating drop us a mail at dhruvgirishapte[at]gmail[dot]com or make an issue in this repository.